ijrussell/essential-fsharp/Chapters/10 - Object Programming.md

 # 10 - Object Programming

-In this chapter, we are going to see how we can utilise some of the object programming features that F# offers.
-F# is a functional-first language but sometimes it's beneficial to use objects, particularly when interacting with code written in other, less functional .NET languages or when you want to encapsulate some internal data structures and/or mutable state.
+The F# langauge encourages a functional-first style of programming but in this chapter, we are going to see how we can utilise some of the object programming features that F# offers.
+Sometimes it's beneficial to use objects, particularly when interacting with code written in other, less functional .NET languages or when you want to encapsulate some internal data structures and/or mutable state.

 F# can do most of the things that C#/VB.Net can do with objects but we are going to concentrate on the core object programming features; class types, interfaces, encapsulation, and equality.